ekorpela/cloud-vm-workshop/README.md

 - Introduction to CSC's OpenStack [cPouta cloud](https://research.csc.fi/pouta-user-guide) and Horizon
 - Introduction to CSC's [Pouta Blueprints software](https://github.com/CSC-IT-Center-for-Science/pouta-blueprints), a frontend to manage cloud resources and lightweight user accounts
 - Hands-on using Pouta Blueprints to 1) launch instances on OpenStack cloud and 2) start RStudio
-- Hands-on using Horizon: start a VM, set up network and floating IP, add volumes, add users, install some bioinfo software, take a snaphot, use the snapshot

 12-13 Lunch